jmalovera10/kedro-devops/docs/guides/ci_pipeline.md

    - **lint-project:** is the name of the job that is responsible for linting our code
    - **runs-on:** this clause specifies the type of machine in which our job is going to run.
 GitHub actions offer different OS such as Ubuntu, Windows and MacOS
    - **steps:** under this clause we define all the steps that our job is supposed to do
+   - **uses:** is the import of an external step that is already defined in GitHub actions.
+In this case we are using the `checkout` step that is responsible for checking out the code from GitHub
+   - **named steps:** these steps are in charge of doing the linting of our code.
+In this case we are using the `lint` step that is defined in the `src/kedro_devops/cli.py` file

+### Creating a testing step